After his zoning petition was dismissed, Marvin Heemeyer decided to modify his bulldozer and get revenge on the town

 Finally, he fashioned three gun ports and outfitted them with a .50 caliber rifle, a .308 semi-automatic, and a .22 long rifle.
 According to authorities, once he’d sealed himself inside the cockpit, it would be impossible to get out – and they don’t believe he ever wanted to.

-When his killdozer was finished, almost a year and a half after Heemeyer began assembling it, Heemeyer readied himself for his attack.
+When his killdozer was finished almost a year and a half after Heemeyer began assembling it, he readied himself for his attack.
 On June 4, 2004, he sealed himself inside of his killdozer’s cockpit and set out for the town.

 He drove the machine out of his shop through the wall, then plowed through the concrete plant, the Town Hall, a newspaper office, a former judge’s widow’s home, a hardware store, and other homes.
 Authorities realized that every business or home that had been bulldozed had some connection to Heemeyer and his plight against the zoning committee.

 For two hours and seven minutes, Marvin Heemeyer and his killdozer rampaged through the town, damaging 13 buildings and knocking out gas services to City Hall.
 Such a panic was caused that the governor considered authorizing the National Guard to attack with Apache helicopters and an anti-tank missile.
 The attacks were even in place and had Heemeyer not wedged himself in the basement of a hardware store on his own, they would have been carried out.

 As he attempted to bulldoze Gambles hardware store, he got the killdozer stuck in the foundation.
-With the end in sight, Heemeyer killed himself with one of the shotguns in his cockpit, determined to leave the world on his own terms.
+With the end in sight, Heemeyer killed himself with a shotgun in his cockpit, determined to leave the world on his own terms.